 Controls the orientation of incoming frames.
 Set it to “inverted” if your camera is mounted upside-down.

 Controls the camera’s exposure setting in .1 millisecond intervals.
 Think of a camera as a grid of light-collecting buckets - exposure time controls how long your camera’s “buckets” are open per frame.
 Lowering the exposure time will effectively darken your image.
 Low and fixed exposure times are crucial in FRC, as they black-out the bulk of incoming image data.
-Well-lit retroreflective tape will stand out in a mostly black image, making vision processing a straightforward process.
+Well-lit retroreflective tape will stand out in a mostly black image, turning vision processing into a straightforward process.

 Black Level Offset¶

 Increasing the black level offset can significantly darken your camera stream.
 This should be increased to further remove arena lights and bright spots from your image.
 This is a sensor-level setting, and not a fake digital brightness setting.

 Red Balance, Blue Balance¶